kyungjae-lee/engineers-notebook/cpp-programming/operator-overloading.md

 * **Overloading unary operators as member functions (`++`, `--`, `-`, `!`):**

+  Unary operators work on one operand.

   ```plain
   ReturnType Type::operatorOp();
                            --
                            operator goes here!
   ```
+  > In the case the we have to return a new object from the method, we'll return the new object by value.

   Example:

   ```cpp
   Number Number::operator-() const;
   Number Number::operator++();          // pre-increment